exbotanical/resonant/README.md

 ## <a name="docs"></a> Documentation

-Inspired by React's `useEffect` and Vue's `watchEffect`, `resonant` is a compact utility library that mitigates the inherent burdens of managing observable data, including dependency tracking; caching and cache invalidation; and object dereferencing and finalization.
+Inspired by React's `useEffect` and Vue's `watchEffect`, `resonant` is a compact utility library that mitigates the overhead of managing observable data, such as dependency tracking; caching and cache invalidation; and object dereferencing and finalization.

 In `resonant`, an effect is a computation that is automatically invoked any time its reactive state changes.
+An effect's reactive state is any state that is accessed inside the effect body (specifically, the function passed to the `effect` initializer).
+A deterministic heuristic follows that any data access that triggers getters will be visible to and therefore tracked by the effect.

+This reactive state 'resonates', hence `resonant`.

+###  <a name="docs_effect"></a> Creating an Effect

 To create an effect, you must first make the target object (the effect state) reactive with the `resonant` function: